lubien/Curso-refatoracao-para-js-funcional/aulas/aula01.md

 Esse conceito é simples porém bem importante para sua sanidade e do seu projeto.
 Vejamos o que a Wikipedia nos diz:

-> In computer science, a function or expression is said to have a side effect if it modifies some state outside its scope or has an observable interaction with its calling functions or the outside world besides returning a value.
-For example, a particular function might modify a global variable or static variable, modify one of its arguments, raise an exception, write data to a display or file, read data, or call other side-effecting functions.
+> In computer science, a function or expression is said to have<br> a side effect if it modifies some state outside its scope or has <br>
+an observable interaction with its calling functions or the outside<br> world besides returning a value.
+For example, a particular function<br> might modify a global variable or static variable, modify one of its<br> arguments, raise an exception, write data to a display or file,<br> read data, or call other side-effecting functions.

 <br>
 <br>